 We don’t know how to manage our time.
 We don’t know how to manage cash flow.
 We didn’t think that we had to actually think like a business owner.
 We thought we would just do it for ourselves.

 This is where people get stuck, right?
 If we want to go anywhere beyond the idea of just having a side hustle or a part-time, somewhat-paying hobby, we need to approach things differently.

 Therein lies the rub.
 We didn’t get into it for all of this, but if we want to make more than part-time money, we need to begin to own these challenges and find solutions for them.

 Or this entrepreneurial thing will end up being the hardest job you’ll ever have, and you’ll be the worst boss you’ve ever had.

-When I opened my first business, Client Attraction, I knew how to get clients, obviously–that’s the name of the business.
+When I opened my first business, The Leveraged Business, I knew how to get clients, obviously–that’s the name of the business.
 That’s what I was teaching.
 But I didn’t know, and no one ever told me, the steps to make more than $65,000 or $75,000 a year.
 I didn’t know what I didn’t know.